Saml1211/Project-QuickNav/README.md

 # Project QuickNav

-QuickNav is a project directory navigation utility using a 5-digit project code system, with both CLI and GUI components.
+QuickNav is an intelligent project navigation assistant that uses machine learning to transform how users interact with 5-digit project code systems.
+What started as a simple navigation utility has evolved into a comprehensive project intelligence platform with AI-powered recommendations, real-time analytics, and predictive navigation.

 **For installation and release instructions, see [INSTALL.md](./INSTALL.md) and [RELEASE.md](./RELEASE.md).**